+35 Are real estate investment trusts (REITs) that have taxsaving advantages available?
 Are there particular legal considerations that shape the formation and activities of REITs?

-REITs are tax-advantaged, in that they are corporations that can eliminate (or substantially eliminate) their corporate taxation so long as they pay dividends equal to their taxable income.
-Domestically controlled REITs are not treated as US real property for the purposes of FIRPTA.
+REITs in the US are tax-advantaged, in that they are corporations that can eliminate (or substantially eliminate) their corporate taxation so long as they pay dividends equal to their taxable income.
+REITs that qualify as domestically controlled REITs are not treated as US real property for the purposes of FIRPTA.
 Where appropriate, therefore, REITs are often desirable.